Locations:

 Kangaroo Care

-Kangaroo care is a method of holding your baby to your chest for skin-to-skin contact.
-It has many benefits for babies, especially those born early or with low birth weight.
+Kangaroo care means you hold your baby against your bare chest.
+It’s also called skin-to-skin contact.
+It has many benefits for babies, especially those born early or with a low birthweight.
 Kangaroo care can support your baby’s physical health, help with breastfeeding and nurture the bond between you and your baby.

 What is kangaroo care?